Kevin Newman Player Props: Reds vs. Astros

 Kevin Newman At The Plate

-- In 48 games played this year, he has gone deep in only two of them.
+- In 50 games played this year, he has homered in just two of them.

-- Newman has had at least one RBI in 31.3% of his games this season (15 of 48), with more than one RBI six times (12.5%).
-He has also accounted for three or more of his team's runs in one contest.
+- Newman has driven home a run in 17 games this year (34.0%), including more than one RBI in 14.0% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.